-Depreciation is provided for on all Property, Plant and Equipment assets by the systematic allocation of their depreciable amounts over their useful lives.
-An exception is made for assets without a determinable finite useful life (i.e. freehold land and certain Community Assets) and assets that are not yet available for use (i.e. assets under construction).
-Depreciation is calculated using the reducing balance method adopting the following annual percentages:
+Depreciation is provided for on all Property, Plant and Equipment assets by the systematic allocation of their depreciable amounts.
+An exception is made for freehold land, community assets and assets not currently in use (i.e. assets under construction).

+Depreciation is calculated the following methods per category:

-Buildings (Sports Centres)5%
+Buildings (Sports Centres) Reducing Balance 5%